-- A member of the Company is entitled to appoint one or more proxies to attend and vote in his/her stead.
+- 1. A member of the Company is entitled to appoint one or more proxies to attend and vote in his/her stead.
 A proxy may but need not, be a member of the Company.
 Where a member/shareholder appoints more than one proxy to attend and vote at the meeting, such appointment shall be invalid unless he/she specifies the proportion of his/ her shareholdings to be represented by each proxy. - 2.
 Where a member of the Company is an authorised nominee defined under the Securities Industry (Central Depositories) Act, 1991 ("SICDA"), it may appoint one (1) or more proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
 Where a member of the Company is an exempt authorised nominee defined under the SICDA which is exempted from compliance with the provision of subsection 25A(1) of SICDA which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 4.
 Where the authorised nominee or an exempt authorised nominee appoints more than one (1) proxy, the proportion of the shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - 5.
 The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its Common Seal or under the hand of an officer or attorney duly authorised. - 6.
-The Form of Proxy must be deposited at the Company's Share Registrar, Aldpro Corporate Services Sdn Bhd's office at Level 5, Block B, Dataran PHB, Saujana Resort, Section U2, 40150 Shah Alam, Selangor not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 7.
-For the purpose of determining a member who shall be entitled to attend the meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd to make available to the Company, a Record of Depositors as at 7 June 2022.
+The Form of Proxy must be deposited at the Company's Share Registrar, Aldpro Corporate Services Sdn Bhd's office at B-21-1, Level 21, Tower B, Northpoint Mid Valley City, No. 1, Medan Syed Putra Utara, 59200 Kuala Lumpur, W.P.
+Kuala Lumpur not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 7.
+For the purpose of determining a member who shall be entitled to attend the meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd to make available to the Company, a Record of Depositors as at 6 June 2023.
 Only members whose name appears on the Record of Depositors shall be entitled to attend, speak and vote at the said meeting or appoint proxies to attend, speak and vote and vote on his/her stead. - 8.
-Pursuant to Rule 8.31A of the Listing Requirements of Bursa Securities, all resolutions set out in this Notice of the 4th AGM will be put to vote by way of poll. - 9.
-In view of the COVID-19 pandemic, the Company has in place precautionary measures for the AGM in order to safeguard the health of attendees at the AGM.
-The Company has the right to impose any other precautionary measures as guided by the guidelines issued by the Government from time to time.
-Kindly refer to the Administrative Guide of the 4th AGM at the Company website at https://www.mestron.com.my/investor-centre.
+Pursuant to Rule 8.31A of the ACE Market Listing Requirements of Bursa Securities, all resolutions set out in this Notice of the 5th AGM will be put to vote by way of poll.